RobinfWu/matplotlib-cheatbook/readme.md

-# Cheatbook
+# Matplotlib Cheatbook

-This is imported from [matplolib cheatsheets](https://github.com/matplotlib/cheatsheets).
-All of the Python scripts had been converted over to Jupyter Notebook.
+Matplotlib Cheatbook is ported from [matplotlib cheatsheets](https://github.com/matplotlib/cheatsheets).
+All of the Python scripts had been converted over to Jupyter Notebooks.

 ## Cheatsheets